1854books/VCRM/README.md

 [^37]: *The Matrix.* Directed By Wachowski, Lana and Lilly Wachowski, Warner
     Brothers, 1999.

 [^38]: Swami Vivekananda.
-"What Is Religion?" *The Complete Works of the
+“What Is Religion?“ *The Complete Works of the
     Swami Vivekananda, Part 1*, edited by Swami Prajnananda, Mayavati Memorial Edition ed., Prabuddha Bharat Office, 1915, pp. 333-43.